Call for Papers 2025

 1. Does the work fit with the theme of ELOS, i.e. does the paper concern experimental and/or Laboratory-oriented learning experiences?

-2. Does the content of the abstract suggest that a full paper is likely to be of sufficient merit to warrant review?
+2. Does the abstract’s content suggest that a full paper is likely to be of sufficient merit to warrant review?

 Papers in the technical paper and WIP paper categories will be reviewed against the following criteria: